Lodi Arts Commission

-The seven members of the Lodi Arts Commission are appointed by the Lodi City Council and serve three-year terms.
-Additionally, there are two ex-officio members appointed from the Parks and Recreation Commission, Planning Commission, or the Site Plan and Architectural Review Commission (see Art in Public Places below for further information).
+The nine members of the Lodi Arts Commission are appointed by the Lodi City Council and serve three-year terms.
 Members of the Lodi Arts Commission must be registered to vote in the City of Lodi at the time of application.

 The members are identified in the City of Lodi’s Conflict of Interest Code and file statements of economic interests with the City Clerk’s Office.
 Copies of the statements of economic interest filed by the members may be obtained by visiting the office of the City Clerk.
 The physical address of the City Clerk is: